comrumino/cpp-coursework/notes.md

 * hardware threads, the number of independent tasks a processor can genuinely run concurrently
 * task parallelism, takes the parts of a task and does them concurrently (a task is divided in terms of processing)
 * data parallelism, takes the parts of data and process them concurrently (a task is divided in terms of data)
-* conveinently concurrent, a task which is easily made parallel in terms of processing or data
+* conveniently concurrent, a task which is easily made parallel in terms of processing or data
 * cost benefit, added complexity (likeli-hood of bugs), performance gain, overhead of thread spawning, and separation of concerns
 * client/server application, thread for each connection will at some point reduce overall performance due to task switching
 * abstraction penalty, the cost of using high-level facilities in terms of performance (but increased coherence and decreased errors)